backupbrew/switchbrew/Filesystem services.md

   - Output u32 with ARMS-gamecard: title-version v131162.
 This is the title-version for [2.1.0](2.1.0.md "wikilink"), which is the sysupdate included with this gamecard.
+Launch-day gamecards return title-version v450.
   - Output u64 with ARMS-gamecard: titleID 0100000000000816.

 # IEventNotifier